 Power supply: Battery (cordless) | Weight: 3.5kg | Battery live: 40 minutes

-The Gtech AirRam MK2 blends the flexibility of a cordless vacuum with strong suction performance and easy use, making it a great choice for those looking for a vac they can quickly whizz around the home.
+The Gtech AirRam MK2 blends the flexibility of a cordless vacuum with strong suction performance and ease of use, making it a great choice for those looking for a vac they can quickly whizz around the home.

 An hour on the charger will give you a short burst of power to address a spillage, but if you're planning on doing a general clean you'll want a fall charge, which gives you around 40 minutes of use – similar to what you'd get from Dyson's V8 Absolute.

-While charging may be a little inconvenient at times, it means you’re never tethered to a cord when using the Gtech AirRam MK2 and that is where is comes into its own.
-It’s lightweight and highly manoeuvrable body allows you to quickly and efficiently move round your home.
+While charging may be a little inconvenient at times, it means you're never tethered to a cord when using the Gtech AirRam MK2, and that's where it comes into its own.
+The lightweight and highly maneuverable body allows you to quickly and efficiently move round your home.

-Gtech’s Airlock technology automatically adjusts the head for different flooring types, and suction is generally very good - but it’s not the best on offer.
+Meanwhile, Gtech's Airlock technology automatically adjusts the head for different flooring types, and suction is generally very good – without being the absolute best on offer.

 The collection bin may be a bit on the small side too, but it's incredibly easy to empty and ensures you don’t get your hands dirty, with the removable cylinder featuring a sliding lever that pushes out all the nasties.

-It’s easy to carry up and down stairs, but with no hose or attachments you can’t easily vacuum stairs with it, or hard to reach areas of your home.
-It's price tag makes it a more approachable option than the Dyson however, so if you're on a budget it's well worth a look.
+The vacuum cleaner is easy to carry up and down stairs, but with no hose or attachments you can’t easily clean stairs or other hard-to-reach areas of your home with it.
+Its price tag makes it a more approachable option than the Dyson however, so if you're on a budget it's certainly worth considering.